Flotomate/product_docs/source/asset-management/manage-asset-details.rst

 -  **Managed By** (:numref:`amf-18.2`): You can add the email address of the Technician who is responsible for the Asset from Technician list.

+- **Requester Group**: You can put the asset in a group.
+Grouping the asset will allow technicians to create search queries and automatic processes.

+- **Software Type** (available only in software assets): This field is for software assets only.
+The field values are used for white-listing and compliance management.
+  :ref:`Learn more <Software Type>`.

 Add/Modify Asset Group:
 -----------------------